What's the mission?

 What’s the schedule like for the summer?

-The summer will be rewarding, exciting, and fun, but we won't pull any punches—the schedule is demanding!
+The summer will be rewarding, exciting, fun, and full!
 Ministry activities are at night and on weekends and will include small group Bible studies, weekly meetings, evangelism, serving in local churches, and more.
 You will generally be working 5 days out of the week.
+There’s one night a week carved out for extended time with the Lord so that you can process and pray over all that you’re learning.
+There’s time each week to relax with friends or to explore the many fun sites of New England.
+Our aim is that each day on mission is filled with purpose, service, accountability, and fellowship.
+This will come in many forms.
+You’ll be stretched but grateful!

 What should I pack?